MagdyYacoub1/MagdyYacoub1/README.md

 I'm a software engineer.
 I'm very passionate about new technologies.
 I enjoy learning more about state-of-the-art technologies and always try to include them in my work.

 - 🔭 I’m currently working on self-projects in Flutter.
-- 🌱 I’m currently learning Data science and deep learning.
+- 🌱 I’m currently learning application development and backend technologies.
 - ⚡ Fun fact: I enjoy 3D modeling and animations.

 <br>